top of page

 How to Approach Building the Deck

+Before opening PowerPoint or Canva, most of the work should already be done.
 Strong decks are built by answering a small set of hard questions in the right order.

-Start with the deal, not the slides.
+Start with the deal, not the slides

 Be clear on what is being raised, how capital is used, and what investors are underwriting.

-Define the investor you are pitching.
+Define the investor you are pitching

 Different investors underwrite risk differently.
 The deck should reflect their priorities.

-Build the financial logic first.
+Build the financial logic first

 Returns, assumptions, and downside cases should be in place before design begins.

-Pressure-test the downside.
+Pressure-test the downside

 Upside attracts attention.
 Downside builds trust.

-Design only after the thinking is complete.
+Design only after the thinking is complete

 Clean, restrained design supports clarity.
 Overdesigned slides often signal weak logic.